Skip to content

 Aid-office script (copy & send)

 A binding written answer beats a verbal hallway promise.
-This script is keyed to Michigan's published displacement type — paste it, fill in your name, send before you accept an outside award.
+This script is keyed to Michigan's published displacement type.
+Paste it, fill in your name, and send it before you accept an outside award.

 Dear Michigan Financial Aid Office,